ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

    - **Maxconnections**: Leave it empty and click **create**.
 7. Click **Create load balancer** to provision a load balancer.

+### Test the load balancers

-Wait until the status changes to **Active**.
-Open the **Address** in a browser of your choice to see the load balancer hitting different servers everytime you refresh the page. **Save** the address for future reference.
+1. Wait until the status changes to **Active**.
+1. Open the **Address** in a web browser
+1. Refresh the page several times and notice the load balancer hitting different servers every time.
+1. **Save** the address for future reference.

 If you observe, the requests are not encrypted and supports only HTTP.
 You will configure an SSL certificate and enable HTTPS in the next section.

 **REPEAT** the steps 1-7 above in the **Frankfurt** region.

-## Secure with HTTPS
+## Secure traffic within the VPC with HTTPS
 {:#secure_https}

 Before adding a HTTPS listener, you need to generate an SSL certificate, verify the authenticity of your custom domain, a place to hold the certificate and map it to the infrastructure service.